fleetdm/fleet/docs/Get started/FAQ.md

 Before 4.35, a scheduled query was a separate item treated at the same level as a query.
 After 4.35, there will only be one page of queries and a query can be scheduled or it can simply be saved to be run ad-hoc.
 Queries can now belong to teams or they can be a global query which every team inherits.

-When you upgrade to 4.35, any global scheduled query will have its query be converted into a global query with the relevant schedule characteristics (frequency, min. osquery version, logging, etc.).
+After upgrading to 4.35, any global scheduled query will have its query be converted into a global query with the relevant schedule characteristics (frequency, min. osquery version, logging, etc.).
 Any team-specific scheduled query will be converted into a query on that team with the relevant schedule characteristics.

 Packs will not be affected by this change.
 If a query is referenced by a pack, a global query will be generated and the pack will continue to point to that query.
 All changes are backwards compatible.